brianclements03/now_i_know/til.md

 11-01-21: intro to scipy library.
 11-02-21: stats module.
 Discrete vs Continuous data. pdf/pmf; cdf/ppf; sf/isf.
 Apply each to different types of data
 11-03-21: probability distributions and graphing them. creating simulations
+11-04-21: how to calculate t-statistic, p-value.  what is null hypothesis and alternate hypothesis.  how to decide whether or not to reject the hypothesis.